WanderSearch Wairarapa Charitable Trust

 It also reduces the amount of resources required by LandSar and Police when searching for the missing person.

-If you are looking after a person who is living with Dementia/Autism or other cognitive condition and who is at risk of wandering from their place of residence, please contact us.
+If you are looking after a person who is living with Dementia/Neurodiversity or other cognitive condition and who is at risk of wandering from their place of residence, please contact us.
 We would welcome the opportunity to demonstrate the equipment.

 Have another question?

-Do's and Don'ts for wearing the Pendant or carrying the Key Ring
+Do's and Don'ts for wearing the Pendant

 - DO shower with the pendant, they are water resistant (however it would be prudent to remove the pendant before swimming).